javan/whenever/README.md

 `rvm_trust_rvmrcs_flag=1`

-This tells rvm to trust all rvmrc files, which is documented here: http://wayneeseguin.beginrescueend.com/2010/08/22/ruby-environment-version-manager-rvm-1-0-0/
+This tells rvm to trust all rvmrc files.

 ### The `whenever` command